 (e) requiring documentation to accompany fish marketed in the province and respecting the information to be contained in such documentation;

-(f) respecting the packing, packaging and labelling of fish marketed in the province;
+(f) respecting the processing, packaging and labelling of fish marketed in the province;

-(iv) the imposition of terms or conditions on registrations or licences,
+(iv) the imposition of terms and conditions on a licence,

-(vi) the suspension, cancellation and reinstatement of registrations or licences,
+(vii) the suspension, cancellation and reinstatement of a licence, and

 "fish", where used as a verb, means catch or attempt to catch fish; (« pêcher »)